stijn-dejongh/ars-rethorica/manuscript/book2chapter8.md

 [^^7_1]: Hdt.
 3.14 , where the story is told, not of Amasis, by of his son Psammenitus.

-[^^7_2]: Jebb renders: “Again men pity when the danger isJebb renders: “Again men pity when the danger is near themselves,” which may mean when they see something terrible happening to others and likely soon to befall themselves.
+[^^7_2]: Jebb renders: “Again men pity when the danger is near themselves,” which may mean when they see something terrible happening to others and likely soon to befall themselves.
 Vahlen inserts οὐ γὰρ before ἔτι : “for men cease to pity when the terrible comes close to themselves.